contract-ace/verify-openzeppelin/artifact/README.md

 ## Evaluation for Assessment Phase

-This section describes how an accessor should interpret the output for each command.
+This section describes how one should interpret the output for each command.

-If verification (`man` or `auto`) is successful, then the accessor should identify a line `unsat` in the output.
+If verification (`man` or `auto`) is successful, then the line `unsat` should be included in the output.
 The line `unsat` indicates that there does not exist a counterexample to the property.
 The final 3 lines will provide timing data for verification.

-If BMC (`bmc5` or `bmc500`) is successful, then the accessor should identify a line `sat` in the output.
+If BMC (`bmc5` or `bmc500`) is successful, then the line `sat` should be included in the output.
 The line `sat` indicates that a counterexample was discovered.
 The final 3 lines will provide timing data for verification.

-If greybox fuzzing is successful, then the accessor should identify a line `SUMMARY: libFuzzer: deadly signal`.
+If greybox fuzzing is successful, then the line `SUMMARY: libFuzzer: deadly signal` should be included in the output.
 This indicates that an assertion was violated.
 The final 3 lines will provide timing data for verification.

-If symbolic execution is successful, then the accessor should identify a line `KLEE: ERROR: libverify/verify_klee.c:48: ASSERTION FAIL: _cond`.
+If symbolic execution is successful, then the line `KLEE: ERROR: libverify/verify_klee.c:48: ASSERTION FAIL: _cond` should be included in the output.
 This indicates that an assertion was violated.
 The final 3 lines will provide timing data for verification.
 Note that for failed evaluations, the resource limit was reached within 2 hours.